-2.6.4 Other Risks
+2.6.2 Other Risks

 In pursuing its business strategy, the firm is exposed to a variety of other risks.
-Of these other risks not considered elsewhere, business, group and reputational risk are assessed as material.
-As DCME trades on a matched principal brokerage model with its parent DSCL, there is no material inventory held on DCME's balance sheet and hence market risk is not deemed a material risk for the firm.
+Of these other risks, business, group and reputational risk are assessed as material.
+As DCME trades on a matched principal brokerage model with its parent DSCL, no trading inventory is held on DCME's balance sheet and hence market risk is not deemed a material risk for the firm.
 Similarly, issuer risk is deemed immaterial because of this model.

 The annual business planning process typically covers a three-year cycle and as part of it, arising risks are identified and integrated into the overall risk management framework.
 Operating as part of the Daiwa Group brings its own risks.
 The relationships and financial stability of other entities in the same group or the group as a whole may impact the firm.
 Such scenarios are typically embedded within the operations of the firm and taken into consideration through alignment with Group strategy and limits frameworks.
 As such they are assessed and managed within the affected risk areas.